 The whole house edge — every cent the casino expects to keep over the long run — comes from the green pockets: zero on the European wheel, zero and double-zero on the American.
 That single difference is the most important fact about roulette.
-We'll come back to it.
+The rest of this guide builds on it.

 The two wheels, compared